zhaojj2209/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the *home folder* for Fine$$e.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds, but without any sample data.
+The GUI similar to the below should appear in a few seconds, with sample data included.
    ![Ui](images/Ui.png)

 1. Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will bring up the help message.